An official website of the United States government

 U.S. Department of Housing and Urban Development (HUD) Multifamily Housing Programs

-Center for Housing Policy's "Paycheck to Paycheck" Database
+Center for Housing Policy's ‘Paycheck to Paycheck’ Database

 HUD Multifamily Data

-HUD provides annual multifamily production data.
+The agency provides annual multifamily production data for its programs.

-Mortgage Bankers Association's Commercial/Multifamily Research
+Mortgage Bankers Association’s Commercial and Multifamily Research

 Urban Institute's Housing Assistance Matters Initiative